Tatadashi/odin-memory-card/README.md

 API: PokéAPI - https://pokeapi.co/docs/v2#pokemon-section

+Idk why the imgs on PokéAPI have different sizing for some of the shinies to regular

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.